 Grants and contracts: Grants and contracts written, both funded and unfunded, and submitted to the University or to an outside source, shall be considered research and scholarly activity.
-Examples include those for which the applicant served in the following kinds of capacities: principal investigator; co-investigator; grant-writer or contract writer; grant report writer or contract report writer; project director, administrator, or coordinator; assistant project director, administrator, or coordinator.
+Examples include those for which the applicant served in the following kinds of capacities: principal investigator; co-investigator; grant-writer or contract writer; grant report writer or contract report writer; project director, administrator, or coordinator.